-Rush D. Holt, Ph.D., became the 18th chief executive officer of the American Association for the Advancement of Science (AAAS) and executive publisher of the Science family of journals in February 2015.
-In this role, Holt leads the world's largest multi-disciplinary scientific and engineering society.
+Rush D. Holt, Ph.D., became the chief executive officer of the American Association for the Advancement of Science (AAAS) and executive publisher of the Science family of journals in February 2015.
+In this role, Holt leads the world's largest multi-disciplinary scientific and engineering membership organization.

-Over his long career, Dr. Holt has held positions as a teacher, scientist, administrator, and policymaker.
-From 1987 to 1998, Holt was assistant director of the Princeton Plasma Physics Laboratory (PPPL), a Department of Energy national lab, which is the largest research facility of Princeton University and one of the largest alternative energy research facilities in the country.
+Over his career, Dr. Holt has held positions as a teacher, scientist, administrator, and policymaker.
+From 1989 to 1998, Holt was assistant director of the Princeton Plasma Physics Laboratory (PPPL), a Department of Energy national lab, which is the largest research facility of Princeton University and one of the largest alternative energy research facilities in the country.
 At PPPL, Holt helped establish the lab's nationally renowned science education program.
-From 1980 to 1988, Holt served on the faculty of Swarthmore College, where he taught courses in physics and public policy.
+From 1980 to 1988, Holt was on the faculty of Swarthmore College, where he taught courses in physics and public policy.
 In 1982, he took leave from Swarthmore to serve as an AAAS/American Physical Society Science and Technology Policy Fellow on Capitol Hill.
-The Fellowships program, dating to 1973, places outstanding scientists and engineers in executive, legislative, and Congressional branch assignments for one or two years; by early 2015, the program had served nearly 3,000 alumni working worldwide in the policy, academic, industry, and nonprofit realms.
-Holt has said that his AAAS S&T Policy Fellowship was "life changing," and served as a springboard to his role in Congress.
-He also served as an arms control expert at the U.S. State Department, where he monitored the nuclear programs of countries such as Iraq, Iran, North Korea, and the former Soviet Union.
+The Fellowships program, dating to 1973, places outstanding scientists and engineers in executive, legislative, and Congressional branch assignments for one or two years; as of 2017, the program has served more than 3,600 alumni working worldwide in the policy, academic, industry, and nonprofit realms.
+Holt has said that his AAAS S&T Policy Fellowship was "career changing."
+From 1987 to 1989, Holt served as an arms control expert at the U.S. State Department, where he monitored the nuclear programs of countries such as Iraq, Iran, North Korea, and the former Soviet Union.
 In 1981, Holt was issued a patent for an improved solar-pond technology for harnessing energy from sunlight.

 From December 2014 to February 2015, Holt was appointed a Director's Visiting Scholar at the Institute for Advanced Study in Princeton, New Jersey.